Building a Peer-To-Peer File Sharing App

 I encountered a pain point: file sharing.
 My family has gigabytes of childhood pictures and videos.
 I now live in a different country, and the internet is the most convenient way for me to get this personal data.
 Weirdly, I couldn’t find suitable online file transfer software that met my standards.

 Sure, I could pay for a month of cloud storage, download the files, and unsubscribe.
-Despite the inconvenience, money is not really the problem here.
-I prefer this data not be stored on someone else’s computer.
+Despite the inconvenience, money is not the problem here.
+I prefer my data not to be stored on someone else’s computer.

 Similar Projects

 I’ve looked around online.
-Most file-sharing services require you to upload files to recieve a download link.
+Most file-sharing services require you to upload files to a server to receive a download link.
 They come bundled with registration requirements, long privacy policies, and closed-source “trust me bro” security.
-Furthermore, most have limitations for free use, as they incur storage and bandwidth costs for the service operator.
+Furthermore, most such services impose limits on free use, as they incur storage and bandwidth costs for the service provider.

 Other open-source peer-to-peer tools exist.
 I’ve tested a lot of them and was dissatisfied with the results.
 You can find a comparison table at the end of this article.